EdD in Higher Education and Social Change

 • Advanced Inquiry into Human Dignity and Humiliation Studies Possible 5 semester unit Elective: Advanced Independent Study

-EDD 601: Learning the WISR Way: Introduction to Transformative Learning for Professional and Community Leadership (3 Semester Credit Hours)—This is the first course to be pursued (unless previously enrolled at WISR, in which case this course may be replaced by an elective).
+EDD 601: Learning the WISR Way: Introduction to Transformative Learning for Professional and Community Leadership [3 semester credit hours, required, first course at WISR–introduction and orientation course–this must be the first course pursued, unless the student has previously earned a degree at WISR, in which case another elective course may be substituted for this course]

 This is an introductory course, required of WISR students in all degree programs, except for the MS in Psychology (leading to the MFT and/or LPCC license), which is designed to enable students to progress more effectively toward the successful completion of the degree program at WISR, so that students can get the most from their WISR education—in pursuing their learning passions and career interests, in developing the core meta-competencies valued at WISR, in fulfilling the learning objectives for their chosen WISR degree program, and in building bridges for themselves to the next significant things they wish to do in their lives.
 For Doctoral students, there is also critical analysis of how WISR’s mission and learning methods apply to adult education in general.

-EDD 611: Action-Research for Scholarly, Professional and Societal Contributions (5 Semester Credit Hours)—This must be the second course pursued.
+EDD 611: Action-Research for Scholarly, Professional and Societal Contributions [5 semester credit hours, required course; it is required that this be the second course taken]

 This course will involve the student in developing the capability of independently designing and conducting substantial action-research projects, either on their own or with a lead role in collaborating with others.
 The course engages the student to do in-depth study, and critical analysis of a significant range of methods of action-research, including various methods of qualitative research and participatory research.
 This course will explore a variety of ways in which research can be combined with action—for example, in reflecting on the effectiveness of one’s professional practices and community improvement efforts, doing program evaluations and community needs assessments, and using research in formulating new programs and policies.
 The course involves an in depth and critical analysis of key ideas in the logic of research design and scientific inquiry, including the concepts of validity and reliability—drawing on and critically examining parallels between the criteria for rigorous research in the natural sciences and for effective action-research used in professional practice and leadership in areas related to human services, education, community improvement and social change.
 The course addresses the value of participatory action-research, which actively involves as colleagues in the entire research process, people whose lives are, or could be, impacted by the research and its uses.
 The courses guides students in studying issues and assumptions pertaining to the philosophy and sociology of knowledge, as well as an intensive examination of methods of data gathering and analysis from participant observation, interviewing, and storytelling.
 This should be one of the first three courses that the student studies during their degree program, because it provides a methodological foundation for studies throughout the degree program.
 Also, it is strongly recommended that the student pursue this course concurrently with another course that requires a full-scale, action-research lab–so that the student can apply in greater depth some of the action-research methods that they are being introduced to in this course.

-EDD 642: Advanced Studies in Multiculturalism (5 Semester Credit Hours)
+EDD 642: Advanced Studies in Multiculturalism [5 semester credit hours, required course]

 This course involves a study of societal dynamics, professional practices, and formal educational and informal learning processes in the society—to inquire about the ways in which they promote or impede multiculturalism.
 The course engages students in asking questions, such as “what is multiculturalism” and what does this have to do with social justice and optimal human development.
 The course examines the role of the cultural context in what transpires in professional practices, social institutions, and also in everyday life—and how this impacts learning, social justice, and human development.
 It includes the study of the impact of such societal forces as colonialism, imperialism, racism, prejudice, sexism and population diversity.
 Also, the study of the role of education, and particularly liberating learning methods, in addressing such forces.
 Specifically, critical analysis of such ideologies as “tolerance” and the “meritocracy.”
 The course aims to promote a greater understanding of the dynamics of learning and unlearning racism, and the relevance of the psychological dynamics involved in “internalizing oppressor consciousness.”
 Finally, the course provides the opportunity to learn multicultural perspectives and experiences about current issues and historical events, and to inquire into the larger challenges, issues and possibilities in promoting multiculturalism.

-EDD 646: Advanced Studies in Theories, Strategies and Issues of Social Change and Community Leadership (5 Semester Credit Hours)
+EDD 646: Advanced Studies in Theories, Strategies and Issues of Social Change and Community Leadership [5 semester credit hours–students must take EDD 661, 662 or 663; a second one of these courses may be taken as an elective]

 This course involves a wide-ranging study of societal dynamics—how does social change happen?
 What forces contribute to social change, and in what different directions?
 The student will explore several different perspectives on social change and social theory/philosophy, as a foundation for then asking questions about the possible role of education in today’s and tomorrow’s society.
 The student will be able to choose from among a variety of specific topics, and then explore several in some depth.
 Among the options are: issues and ideas about economic justice; challenges in creating a more sustainable society to persevere the global environment; the impact of globalization; the promise and limitations of technological innovations; different approaches to addressing racism, diversity, marginalization of some groups vs. inclusiveness; trends and challenges pertaining to bullying, hate, and fear; the commodifying of emotions; among others.
 The student will be encouraged to develop his or her own perspective on social change—strategically and ethically, especially from the standpoint of the importance of education as a vehicle for constructive social change.
 The course also includes an examination of approaches to community leadership, looking at theories and strategies, as well as specific practices employed by a variety of community leaders.
 It includes a consideration of strategies of organizational leadership, change and development, as well as some grassroots activist approaches to leadership, and also leadership from people acting as professionals in their fields of expertise.
 Community leadership is considered for its implications in the pursuit of social justice, democracy, and multiculturalism, and in the context of different communities and different times in history, including an in-depth examination of methods, practices and ideas about professional education.
 The course addresses community leadership in terms of uses of strategies of learning and education, and the role of intellectual activism.
 Students are expected to develop their own ideas about how to conceptualize and practice community leadership in the pursuit of their own purposes and in working with the communities with which they are concerned and involved.

-EDD 651: Advanced Theory and Practice of Education and Social Change–Theories, Issues, and Practices (5 Semester Credit Hours)
+EDD 651: Advanced Theory and Practice of Education and Social Change–Theories, Issues, and Practices [5 semester credit hours, require course]

 This course is in an in-depth examination of theories and methods of education, in general, and adult education, in particular.
 Quite importantly, “education” is studied in the context of history, current social issues, and the prospects and challenges for social change.
 For the purposes of this course, education is considered broadly, and includes the study of institutional higher education, professional education, popular/grassroots education, and the role of mass media.
 It also includes the study of American history, and themes of democracy, social injustices, and multiculturalism, and the relevance of education to these trends and concerns.
 More specifically, it involves the study of such important topics as globalization, climate change, societal conflicts, and specifically, racism and other forms of marginalizing and oppressing groups of people.
 This course draws on a critical examination of enlightenment philosophy, progressive era ideas such as those of John Dewey, the writings of Paulo Freire and bell hooks, as well as Giroux and Vygotsky, and the ideologies and philosophies in action of those who have promoted varied competing visions of the role of education in society and for social change.
 In this context, the course examines the role of education—as it has been, and as it might be, and students are encouraged to develop their own perspectives on the role of education in creating a better tomorrow.